 Referrals are the primary way I receive leads, and I attribute that to the following reasons, resulting in the growth of my business in three ways:

 Secondly, I offer existing clients the opportunity to earn rewards.
 It’s a highly successful program I call Celebration Rewards.
-I attribute this program to a significant part of the growth of my business.
+I attribute this program to a significant part of my business’s growth.

-Lastly, in 2010, I created a pro bono ministry in my church for unemployed members called Sonrise Employment Ministry.
+Lastly, in 2010, I established a pro bono ministry in my church for unemployed members, called the Sonrise Employment Ministry.
 Giving back to the community is a priority for me.
 God has blessed this ministry, with all participants finding employment.

 What advice do you have for other women who want to start their own resume writing business?

-Ask yourself—why do I want to start a résumé writing business?
-Do you have professional experience in writing, or in the staffing industry or human resource department?
+Ask yourself—why do I want to start a resume writing business?
+Do you have professional experience in writing, in the staffing industry, or a human resources department?
 Clients will want to know that you have the experience and credentials to lead and guide them.

-If you’re positive this is the business for you, do what I did—first—determine your core services and how you will manage and deliver those services.
+If you’re certain this is the business for you, follow my lead.
+First, determine your core services and how you will manage and deliver them.
 Write out your goals and refer to them often.

 File your DBA, order business cards and letterhead, and hire a professional graphic designer to create a dynamic website.
 Please don’t hire a cousin in high school or a good friend to create your site—hire a professional.